 Your image will appear on screen with a range of toolbars above it and to either side (remember that Photoshop is a far more complex and comprehensive tool).

 Being a more powerful tool, you can open (and save) a much wider range of image file formats.
 Plus, if you’re wanting to work with a RAW file, Adobe also offers a standalone RAW conversion tool.

-Changing an image’s pixel dimensions in Photoshop is straightforward.
-Doing so affects its onscreen size, image quality and its printed characteristics – should you want to print large scale.
+Changing an image’s pixel dimensions in Adobe Photoshop is straightforward.
+Doing so affects its onscreen image size, image quality and its printed characteristics – should you want to print large scale.

 From the Image dropdown menu at the top of the screen, select Image Size.
 This will bring up a dialogue box where you can manage the image dimension and resolution.

-By default the size will be set to Dimension – it’s going to be far easier if you change this to Percent.
+By default the image size will be set to Dimension – it’s going to be far easier if you change this to Percent.
 You can then change the Height or Width percent value to whatever amount you want.
-But be warned, the file size will jump dramatically and this can make storing images of the size difficult.
+But be warned, the file size will jump dramatically and this can make storing larger images difficult.

 Make sure that the Resample box is ticked as this will ensure upsampling works.

 Next to this is a dropdown menu that lets you control the outcome of the process.
 Automatic is the default but you can choose varying outcomes that the software will aim for.

 I select Preserve Details (enlargement) to ensure optimal sharpness and resolution.